 Home equity lines of credit and overdraft protection for checking accounts are also considered revolving debt.
-This type of debt may have variable interest payment and fees, instead of a fixed interest rate that stays the same for the life of the loan.
+This type of debt may have variable interest payments and fees, instead of a fixed interest rate that stays the same for the life of the loan.

 If used carelessly, revolving credit can spiral out of control.

 Individuals, companies, and countries are at risk for financial difficulty if they have taken on too much debt.
 Also, borrowing too much and/or not paying on time will hit one’s credit report with potentially negative information.
-Bad credit ratings may send a negative signal to some banks, and can pose problems in the approval of new loan applications.
+Bad credit ratings may send a negative signal to some banks and can pose problems in the approval of new loan applications.

 Falling into debt over and over again can lead to some major effects such as loss of freedom, loss of cash flow, loss of time, and loss of opportunities, too.

 Read More on Debt